 \section{Introduction}

-To put this work in context, the best point of departure may be Church's simply typed $\lambda$-calculus (or intuitionistic propositional type theory), \cite{church1940formulation}, which according to the Curry-Howard correspondence (e.g. \cite{howard1995formulae}) can be thought of as a proof calculus for intuitionistic propositional logic.
+To put this work in context, the best point of departure may be Church's simply typed $\lambda$-calculus (or intuitionistic propositional type theory) \cite{church1940formulation}, which, according to the Curry-Howard correspondence (e.g. \cite{howard1995formulae}), can be thought of as a proof calculus for intuitionistic propositional logic.
 To this, Lambek (e.g. \cite{lambek1972deductive}) added the new idea that it can also be viewed as a syntax for describing Cartesian closed categories.
-From this starting point, two traditions depart that are particularly relevant for us.
+From this starting point, two traditions branch off that are particularly relevant for us.

-On the one hand, so-called dependent type theory, can be seen to extend along the Curry-Howard correspondence, to provide a proof calculus for intuitionistic predicate logic.
+On the one hand, so-called dependent type theory can be seen to extend this, along the Curry-Howard correspondence, to provide a proof calculus for intuitionistic predicate logic.
 See e.g. \cite{martin1998intuitionistic}.
-Various flavours of categorical semantics for this calculus have been given, but they almost all boil down to the same essential ingredients of talking about certain fibred or, equivalently, indexed Cartesian categories, usually (depending on the exact formulation of the type theory) with a notion of comprehension that relates the fibres to the base category.
+Various flavours of categorical semantics for this calculus have been given, but they almost all amount to the same essential ingredients: certain fibred or, equivalently, indexed Cartesian categories, usually (depending on the exact formulation of the type theory) with a notion of comprehension that relates the fibres to the base category.

-On the other hand, there is a school of logic, initiated by Girard, so-called linear logic, that has pursued a further, resource sensitive, analysis of the intuitionistic propositional type theory by exposing precisely how many times each assumption is used in proofs.
+On the other hand, there is so-called linear logic, a school of logic initiated by Girard, which has pursued a further, resource-sensitive analysis of the intuitionistic propositional type theory by exposing precisely how many times each assumption is used in proofs.
 See e.g. \cite{girard1987linear}.
 Later, the essence of Girard's system was seen to be captured by a less restrictive system called (multiplicative) intuitionistic linear logic (where Girard's original system is now referred to as classical linear logic).
 This will be the sense in which we use the word 'linear'.
 A satisfactory proof calculus and categorical semantics, in terms of symmetric monoidal closed categories, are easily given.
-The final essential element of linear type theories, the resource modality providing the connection with intuitionistic type theories, can be given categorical semantics as a monoidal adjunction between an intuitionistic and a linear model. \cite{barber1996dual}
+The final essential element of linear type theories, the resource modality providing the connection with intuitionistic type theories, can be given categorical semantics as a monoidal adjunction between an intuitionistic and a linear model \cite{barber1996dual}.